This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 (Note: I’ve outlined the step-by-step on how to make this recipe here, but find the full recipe, ingredients, and directions at the end of this post.)

-1. Whisk the flour and salt together and set them aside.
+Whisk the flour and salt together and set them aside.

-5. (NOT PICTURED) Place a piece of plastic wrap directly on top of the dough and place it in the refrigerator for at least three hours and up to three days.
-Chilling allows the dough to firm up so it can be rolled into balls easily and so the cookies don't spread too much while baking.
+Continue mixing until everything has combined and a soft, sticky dough has formed.
+Place a piece of plastic wrap directly on top of the dough and place it in the refrigerator for at least three hours and up to three days.

-7. Place the dough balls on a cookie sheet.
+Place the dough balls on a cookie sheet.

-9. Repeat until all of the dough balls have been indented.
+Repeat until all of the dough balls have been indented.

-TIP: If the measuring spoon starts sticking to the dough, you can dip the bottom of the spoon in a little gluten-free flour to help with that.
+- If the measuring spoon starts sticking to the dough, you can dip the bottom of the spoon in a little gluten-free flour to help with that.

-I use about ¾ of a teaspoon for each cookie but you may need a little more or a little less depending on how big your indents are.
+I use about ¾ of a teaspoon for each cookie, but you may need a little more or a little less, depending on how big your indents are.

+The final step is to bake them.
 When they've finished baking, remove them from the oven and let them sit on the cookie sheet for a few minutes before removing and placing the cookies on a cooling rack.

 Allow the cookies to fully cool before serving (the jam is going to be VERY hot!).